AaltoSciComp/blog/content/2023/security-in-research.rst

   = research data which doesn't have [list of reasons to be confidential]"

+* Researchers self-classify their data at the minimum required level, but use the best possible tools.
+The tools recommended for confidential data generally have good usability and other good features (backups and so on).

 * Open Science advocates promote early data sharing for it's security advantages.
 The Open Science team improves documentation about classification of research data.

+* Data Agents learn more about security practices and give feedback from more research fields, and can serve as a front line recommending secure practices.
+The security team takes into account Data Agent feedback so that researchers are not afraid of required practices.

 As an aside, integrity of data should be separated from
 confidentiality: research data must be preserved for validation, but